Models

 • "forces": as the negative gradient of the energy with respect to the atomic positions.

 • "stress": as the negative gradient of the energy with respect to a symmetric expansion of the unit cell, normalised by the cell volume.
+In keeping with convention, a negative stress indicates the system is under static compression (wants to expand).

 For more details on how these are calculated, see Theory.